orlicekm/CsharpCourse/Lectures/Lecture07/PITCHME.md

 * Don't use a Singleton pattern
 * Limit the amounts of parameters
 * Method should do one thing
-* Function names should say what they do
-* Functions should only be one level of abstraction
-* Function callers and callees should be close
+* Method callers and callees should be close
 * Encapsulate conditionals
 * Remove dead code